apparena/docs/docs/api/040-apps.rst

     Required data:

+    name:
-    :data string name:          Name of the company
+        Name of the company
+    templateId:
-    :data integer templateId:   The Template ID this app is connected to
+        The template ID this app is connected to
+    lang:
-    :data string lang:          A language code_.
+        A language code_.
 Syntax: de_DE for Germany, de_AT for Austrian german

     Optional data:

+    companyId:
-    :data integer companyId:            ID of the owning company, if not specified, app will be owned by the company used for authorization
+        ID of the owning company, if not specified, app will be owned by the company used for authorization
+    expiryDate:
-    :data integer/string expiryDate:    Integer: Sets the number of days the app is valid, 0 sets the app valid for 50 years.
+        Integer: Sets the number of days the app is valid, 0 sets the app valid for 50 years.
         String: Sets a date for app expiration, needs to be in the format 'Y-m-d H:i:s' with Y=year, m=month, d=day, H=hour, i=minute, s=second
+    activated:
-    :data boolean activated:            Sets the activation status of the app
+        Sets the activation status of the app

 .. _code: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2